-The home heating and cooling system professionals at Tragar Home Services, your Long Island green energy company, have put together a short primer so homeowners can better understand efficiency ratings and the importance of proper in home installation In addition, here are some tips and secrets to buying a new heating and cooling system:
+The home heating and cooling system professionals at Tragar Oil, your Long Island green energy company, have put together a short primer so homeowners can better understand efficiency ratings and the importance of proper in-home installation.
+In addition, here are some tips and secrets to buying a new heating and cooling system:

-- Understanding Efficiency Ratings.
-Modern heating and cooling equipment is very well-made and dependable.
+1. Understanding Efficiency Ratings.
+Modern heating and cooling equipment are very well-made and dependable.
 Most problems occur when the systems are installed.
-The EPA says, “Newly installed heating and cooling systems that are under or over-sized, improperly charged, or connected to a poorly designed duct system will not deliver the rated efficiency.”
+The EPA says, “Newly installed heating and cooling systems that are under or over-sized, improperly charged, or connected to a poorly designed duct system will not deliver the rated efficiency.